envoyproxy/envoy-mobile/docs/root/start/examples/hello_world.rst

 Hello World
 ===========

-The "hello world" example project starts the Envoy process and uses it as a proxy for listening in on requests being made to a "hello world" endpoint on a 1 second timer.
+The "hello world" example project starts Envoy and uses it as a proxy for listening in on requests being made to a "hello world" endpoint on a 1 second timer.

 Upon receiving a response, the body text and ``Server`` header are displayed in a table.